Crossover distributions at the edge of the rarefaction fan: Weakly asymmetric limit of the Tracy--Widom step Bernoulli ASEP formula

 Taking the difference of these two terms, and noting the cancellation of a number of the terms in the numerator, gives (\ref{giac}).

 To see that the error in (\ref{giac}) is bounded after the summation over $k$ in the range $\{-\e^{-1/2},\ldots, \e^{-1/2}\}$, note that this gives

-The Riemann sums and integrals are easily shown to be convergent for our $\kapi$ which lies on $\Omega$, which is roughly the unit circle, and avoids the point 1 by distance $\e^{1/2}$.
+The Riemann sums and integrals are easily shown to be convergent for our $\kapi$ which lies on $\Omega $, which is roughly the unit circle, and avoids the point 1 by distance $\e^{1/2}$.

 Having completed this first step, we now must show that the Riemann sum for the integral in equation (\ref{integral_equation_sigma}) converges to the integral.
-This uses the following estimate,
+This uses the following estimate:

-To show this, observe that for $t\in \e^{1/2}[k-1/2,k+1/2]$ we can expand the second fraction as
+To show this, observe that for $t\in\e^{1/2}[k-1/2,k+1/2]$, we can expand the second fraction as

-where $l\in [-1/2,1/2]$.
+where $l\in[-1/2,1/2]$.
 Factoring the denominator as

-we can use $1/(1+z)=1-z+O(z^2)$ (valid since $|1-\kapi e^{-2k\e^{1/2}}|>\e^{1/2}$ and $|l|\leq 1$) to rewrite (\ref{sec_frac}) as
+we can use $1/(1+z)=1-z+O(z^2)$ (valid since $|1-\kapi e^{-2k\e ^{1/2}}|>\e^{1/2}$ and $|l|\leq1$) to rewrite (\ref{sec_frac}) as

-Canceling terms in this expression with the terms in the first part of equation (\ref{riemann_approx_max}) we find that we are left with terms bounded by
+Canceling terms in this expression with the terms in the first part of equation (\ref{riemann_approx_max}), we find that we are left with terms bounded by

-These must be summed over $k$ and multiplied by the prefactor $\e^{1/2}$.
-Summing over $k$ we find that these are approximated by the integrals
+These must be summed over $k$ and multiplied by the prefactor $\e ^{1/2}$.
+Summing over~$k$ we find that these are approximated by the integrals

 where $|1-\kapi|>\e^{1/2}$.
-The first integral has a logarithmic singularity at $t=0$ which gives $|\log(1-\kapi)|$ which is clearly bounded by a constant time $|\log\e^{1/2}|$ for $\kapi\in \Omega$.
-When multiplied by $\e^{1/2}$ this term is clearly bounded in $\e$.
-Likewise, the second integral diverges like $|1/(1-\kapi)|$ which is bounded by $\e^{-1/2}$ and again multiplying by the $\e^{1/2}$ factor in front shows that this term is bounded.
+The first integral has a logarithmic singularity at \mbox{$t=0$} which gives $|\log(1-\kapi)|$ which is clearly bounded by a constant time $|\log\e^{1/2}|$ for \mbox{$\kapi\in\Omega$}.
+When multiplied by $\e^{1/2}$ this term is clearly bounded in~$\e$.
+Likewise, the second integral diverges like $|1/(1-\kapi)|$ which is bounded by $\e^{-1/2}$, and again multiplying by the $\e^{1/2}$ factor in front shows that this term is bounded.
 This proves the Riemann sum approximation.

-This estimate completes the proof of the desired bound when $z=1+\e^{1/2}$.
+This estimate completes the proof of the desired bound when $z=1+\e ^{1/2}$.
 The general case of $|z|=1+\e^{1/2}$ is proved along a similar line by letting $z= 1+\rho\e^{1/2}$ for $\rho$ on a suitably defined contour such that $z$ lies on the circle of radius $1+\e^{1/2}$.
 The prefactor is no longer $\e^{1/2}$ but rather now $\rho\e^{1/2}$ and all estimates must take into account $\rho$.
-However, going through this carefully one finds that the same sort of estimates as above hold and hence the theorem is proved in general. \end{proof} This lemma completes the proof of Proposition \ref{originally_cut_mu_lemma} \end{proof}
+However, going through this carefully one finds that the same sort of estimates as above hold, and hence the theorem is proved in general.\vadjust{\goodbreak} \end{pf*}